cerebral/cerebral/docs/docs/content/migration/01_start_migration.en.md

 npm install cerebral-operators --save
 ```

-The new operators now uses tagged template literals and you can reduce number of actions and instead use the new operators.
+The new operators now use tagged template literals and you can reduce number of actions and instead use the new operators.
 Here is a quick sample.
 As you can see you import them from 'cerebral/operators'

 ```js
 import {